LuckyJMax/Rm-File-Recovery/README.md

 [+] Mandatory

-File recovery can only be done by installing and deleting files
+•File recovery can only be done by installing and deleting files •You need to delete another file or directory by typing this ``r`` letter

 [+] File recovery